 In fact, a recent survey of Adblock users by Admiral revealed that the majority of adblock users understand how publishers monetize their sites, with 60% saying they strongly agree that publishers have the right to earn revenue to pay for the content they create and publish.

-Of course, acknowledging that publishers deserve to be paid for their content doesn’t necessarily mean that consumers are willing to turn their adblockers off.
-In fact, they value an ad-free experience so much that the same survey found that many would be willing to support monetization in other ways.
+Of course, acknowledging that publishers deserve to be paid for their content doesn’t necessarily mean that consumers are willing to disable adblock.
+In fact, they value an ad-free experience so much that the same survey found that many adblockers would be willing to support monetization in other ways.

 Educate your audience

 Our study showed that a majority of adblock users, roughly 60%, already agree that publishers should be paid for the content they produce, but some may not have made the connection between the ads they want to avoid, and the revenue you collect from your work.
 Since this is an audience that’s already receptive to the idea that you should be paid, it may simply be a matter of educating them on how that can happen.

 Consider using site content to remind adblockers that producing the content they enjoy isn’t free.
 Remind them that if they’re using an adblocker, there’s no way for you to monetize the content that they choose to view and therefore less of an incentive to create more.
 Some adblockers cost money, so if they’re willing to pay for brute force adblocking that often hurts UX, they’re likely willing to pay for a better, ad-free content experience on your site.

 Because of their commitment to a specific type of content experience, and their willingness to adopt new tools in order to improve their online experiences overall, adblockers are a great segment to test new models on.
 Consider using adblocking readers as a sample group to try out new pricing models for subscriptions and introduce new features before you release them to the wider audience.